JoshuaMKW/Discord-Crier/README.md

 # Discord-Crier
-A simple bot to post a new message every minute
+A simple bot to post a new random "inspirational" quote every X seconds

+Commands are:
+`tCryImage`
+`tCryWords`
+`tDelay X` X = seconds to wait